For Patients and Visitors

 Referral must include:

-Referral source must be from a GP/Optometrist/ Consultant/Allied Health Specialist
+Referral source can be from a GP/Optometrist/ Consultant or an Allied Health Specialist.

 Referrals made by health practioners require baseline visual acuity assessment and clear indication of current presenting visual problem.